 Now that we’ve tackled the what, lets move on to the how—How to unlock the secrets to working with fillo and how to make it work perfectly for you.
 Follow the 7 key steps and tips below, then do a test run before your big day of baking.
 This will help you figure out ahead of time which market is reliable for buying the freshest fillo, and you’ll also gain confidence as you become more familiar with the dough.
 Keep in mind that fillo usually ships frozen from the manufacturer to keep it at its freshest.

 1. Buy it refrigerated and use within a couple of days or buy it frozen and keep it frozen until you're ready to use it!
-The freezer can dry out fillo.
-We know the package instructions say you can freeze it but trust us, once you do, or if you buy fillo that’s been frozen, it could crack and fall apart on you as soon as you unwrap it.
+The freezer can dry out fillo if thawed and refrozen.
+We know the package instructions say you can freeze it but trust us, once you do after it's been thawed, it could crack and fall apart on you as soon as you unwrap it.
 Adding insult to injury, on their journey to your counter, some fillo products are frozen, thawed, and refrozen.
 A nightmare even for an experienced baker!
 Can you tell we’ve been there, done that?

 2. Buy it fresh!
 Get your fillo a couple of days before you're going to use it so it's the freshest and most pliable.
 Shop at a market that has quick turnover when it comes to fillo.
 If fillo sits in the refrigerator too long it will dry out around the edges and mold in the center.
-For this reason, some markets sneak the fillo into the freezer and transfer it into the refrigerator a little at a time so it won’t go bad.
-How can you avoid being on the buying end of freezer-fillo?
+For this reason, some markets sneak refrigerated fillo back into the freezer if it's not selling.
+How can you avoid being on the buying end of refrozen-fillo?
 Unless someone tips you off, you can’t.
 You’ll buy it, figure out what happened…and then NEVER buy fillo at that market again.
 Plus, you’ll be running out at the 11th hour to get fillo somewhere else.
 We’ve gone down that road and learned by trial and error where the good stuff is sold—you will too!